joinemm/homepage/content/grafana-github-login.md

   - grafana
   - nix
 ---
-Managing Grafana users and password manually is so `currentYear - 1`.
+Managing Grafana users and password manually is so `$currentYear - 1`.
 Why not delegate this to Github?
 Assuming you keep the permissions of your Github organization up to date, the Grafana access will sync with it.

 Grafana does have [documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/github/) for this, but it's not up to date, and only describes how to use the legacy OAuth App for the process.
 Github now recommends using the new Github Apps instead when possible.
 The difference between these two is subtle, but very important: